cloudflare/cloudflare-docs/products/load-balancing/src/content/reference/dns-records.md

 ### When using Cloudflare for authoritative DNS

-If you [changed your nameservers](https://support.cloudflare.com/hc/articles/205195708) to point to Cloudflare and have a proxied DNS record for your root domain, you get an SSL certificate by default.

-Cloudflare has already issued a [Universal SSL certificate](https://developers.cloudflare.com/ssl/edge-certificates/universal-ssl) covering your root domain and up to one level of subdomain (`subdomain.example.com`).
+If you [changed your nameservers](https://support.cloudflare.com/hc/articles/205195708) to point to Cloudflare, you automatically get a [Universal SSL certificate](https://developers.cloudflare.com/ssl/edge-certificates/universal-ssl).
+This certificate covers your root domain and up to one level of subdomain (`subdomain.example.com`).

 If your load balancing hostname is deeper than one level (`dev.subdomain.example.com`), purchase an [advanced certificate](https://developers.cloudflare.com/ssl/edge-certificates/advanced-certificate-manager).

 ### When not using Cloudflare for authoritative DNS

 If your domain is using another DNS provider for authoritative DNS but you are still proxying individual subdomains, you are using a *partial* or *CNAME* setup.

 To get a Universal SSL certificate, you need to [create a proxied DNS record](https://developers.cloudflare.com/ssl/edge-certificates/universal-ssl/enable-universal-ssl#non-authoritative-partial-domains) for that specific hostname.
 You may also want to add [Domain Control Validation (DCV)](https://developers.cloudflare.com/ssl/edge-certificates/universal-ssl/changing-dcv-method) records to prevent any downtime.

+Alternatively, you could purchase an [advanced certificate](https://developers.cloudflare.com/ssl/edge-certificates/advanced-certificate-manager) and validate that certificate once to cover multiple hostnames.